ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/yocto_qemu/yocto_build.md

 layout: "learningpathall"
 ---

-## Before you begin
+## What is the Yocto project?

 The [Yocto Project](https://www.yoctoproject.org/) is an open-source project with a build system that allows software developers create custom embedded Linux OS distributions regardless of the hardware architecture.
 Developers can configure their custom builds of Yocto using a set of recipes.
 In this Learning Path you will learn the steps to build a minimal Yocto Linux image for a 64-bit Arm target and run it on [QEMU](https://www.qemu.org/).

-## Build minimal Yocto Linux image for 64-bit Arm target
+## How to build minimal Yocto Linux image for 64-bit Arm target?

 Poky is a reference distribution of the Yocto Project.
 It is a great starting point to build your own custom distribution as it contains both the build system and the the baseline functional distribution.
 Along with containing recipes for real target boards, it also contains the recipes for building the image for example 64-bit Arm machines supported in QEMU.
 The example 64-bit machine emulated by QEMU does not emulate any particular board but is a great starting point to learn and try the basics of running this distribution.